gravity-platform/doc/naming.md

 customerId
 ```

-We don't add those suffixes because the user couldn't find out the data type by himself.
+We do not add those suffixes because the user could not find out the data type by himself.
 It's just to add more precise scope to the value.
 Let's say we would name it just `creation` or `customer`,
 then it's not as specific.
 In the case of `creation` it's just unclear, in case of `customer`, one might
 expect an embedded customer, not an id.